 What pairs well with American Beautyberry?

-American Beautyberries look fantastic alongside other native shrubs such as Azaleas, Mountain Laurel, Rhododendrons, and Sweetshrub.
-If you have a fence or trellis nearby, you have to plant the native vines Coral Honeysuckle or American Wisteria.
-If you want flowers (and who doesn’t?!) plant milkweed, coneflower, mountain mint, and asters
+American Beautyberries look fantastic alongside native shrubs such as azaleas, mountain laurel, rhododendrons, and sweetshrubs.
+If you have a fence or trellis nearby, plant the native vines Coral Honeysuckle or American Wisteria.
+If you live in the South, check out native Passionflower vines.
+If you want to plant a multi-month butterfly buffet (and who doesn’t?), plant milkweed, coneflower, mountain mint, and asters.
+Or visit our Guide to Native Host Plants for Butterflies.

-We hope you’re feeling inspired to add a splash of electric purple to your landscape with American Beautyberry!
+We hope you’re inspired to add a splash of electric purple to your landscape with American Beautyberry!
 Not only is this native shrub stunning to look at, but it’s also a great way to support local ecosystems.
-By following our tips for cultivation and care, you can easily incorporate this hardy and beautiful plant into your garden or natural area.
+By following our cultivation and care tips, you can easily incorporate this hardy and beautiful plant into your garden or natural area.
+Keep the birds happy with our Guide to the Best Native Plants for Birds.
 Happy planting!